MZHI/udacity-dog-breed-classification-pytorch/README.md

 # Models description
 Models are described in `experiments_part_1.ipynb`.
 Brief info:
-* two implementations of AlexNet from [original paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) (`Base` and `Base_1`), which are training from scratch
+* three implementations of AlexNet from [original paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) (`Base_fix` and `Base_1_fix` and `Base_2`), which are training from scratch
 * AlexNet from torchvision's implementation, which is training both from scratch and using transfer learning
 * VGG16 from torchvision's implementation, which is training both from scratch and using transfer learning
+* VGG16 with batch normalization from torchvision's implementation, which is training both from scratch and using transfer learning

 # Train models from scratch
 A lot of experiments are dedicated to train models from scratch.
-More detail information see in `experiments_part_1.ipynb`
+More detail information see in `experiments_part_1.ipynb` and `experiments_part_2.ipynb`

 # Transfer learning
 Transfer learning are implemented for pretrained torchvision's models AlexNet and VGG16, with unfreezing from 1 to 3 last fully connected layers (unfreezing of convolution layers will be implemented in future)